|Nutrition Facts (per serving)|

 1 bay leaf

 Chop the Vegetables

 Cut the carrots, celery, onion, turnip, and tomatoes into about 1/2-inch dice.

 Trim the stem and green part from the leek and discard.
 Slice the white part lengthwise and rinse out any dirt.

 Make the Soup

-Add the garlic, carrots, leeks, onions, and celery and cook for 2 to 3 minutes or until the onion is slightly translucent, continuously stirring.
+Add the garlic, carrots, leek, onion, and celery and cook for 2 to 3 minutes or until the onion is slightly translucent, continuously stirring.

 Add the turnip and tomatoes and cook for another minute while still stirring.

-Add the wine and cook for another minute or two, or until the liquid seems to have reduced by about half.
+Add the wine and cook for another minute or two, or until liquid is reduced by about half.

 Add the beef broth and the bay leaf.
 Increase the heat to medium-high and bring the soup to a boil.
 Lower the heat and simmer for 15 to 20 minutes, until the vegetables are just tender.